thejsmaster/mutable-store/Readme.md

 });
 ```

+notice that we are using `this` to access the state to access any of it's members or data. so always use a member function so that 'this' can be bound to the state object.

-You might have noticed that the get function has an underscore () prefix.
+You might have noticed that the get function has an underscore (\_) prefix.

 if a method's name start with "\_" then, that means it's a get function and will not trigger any subscriptions.